zenml-io/zenml-projects/huggingface-sagemaker/README.md

 ## 👋 Get started

 What to do first?
-You can start by giving the the project a quick run.
+You can start by giving the project a quick run.
 The project is ready to be used and can run as-is without any further code changes!
 You can try it right away by installing ZenML, the needed ZenML integration and then calling the CLI included in the project.